-The Business Energy Efficiency Cambridge & Peterborough programme (BEECP) aims to provide support and grants to small businesses to help catalyse investment in energy efficiency initiatives, to reduce carbon emissions and realise the associated business benefits including; reduced operating costs, increased competitiveness, business growth and resilience.
+The Business Energy Efficiency Cambridge & Peterborough programme (BEECP), which ran until summer 2020, aimed to provide support and grants to small businesses to help catalyse investment in energy efficiency initiatives, to reduce carbon emissions and realise the associated business benefits including; reduced operating costs, increased competitiveness, business growth and resilience.

 Cost savings identified

-The project is offering two strands of support to help businesses improve resource efficiency;
+The project offered two strands of support to help businesses improve resource efficiency;

 Energy Reviews – A fully funded on-site review to help identify, prioritise and quantify opportunities for cost and carbon savings for your business.
-Additional support will be available to help businesses identify specific solutions and products, with detailed feasibility studies as required.
+Additional support was available to help businesses identify specific solutions and products, with detailed feasibility studies as required.

-Capital Grants – Qualifying businesses may be able to apply for a capital grant – up to a maximum of 25% or £20,000, whichever is the lower – to help catalyse investment in products and solutions that will reduce energy use.
+Capital Grants – Qualifying businesses were able to apply for a capital grant – up to a maximum of 25% or £20,000, whichever is the lower – to help catalyse investment in products and solutions that will reduce energy use.

-The project is offering assistance to small and medium sized enterprises (SMEs).
+The project was offering assistance to small and medium sized enterprises (SMEs).

-There are eligibility criteria that your business will need to meet and the project is unable to support businesses from certain sectors including (but not limited to);
+There are eligibility criteria that your business needed to meet and the project was unable to support businesses from certain sectors including (but not limited to);

 – Fisheries or aquaculture